Have you ever wondered what the most expensive whiskey costs? We're here to tell you the 10 most expensive whiskies out there.

 1. The Macallan “M” - $628,205

-The most money ever paid for a bottle of whiskey was for the Macallan “M” bottle of whiskey, which was sold at a Sotheby’s auction in 20124.
-This whiskey has the warm flavors of wood smoke, green apple, raisin, and cinnamon.
+The most money ever paid for a bottle of whiskey was for the Macallan "M" bottle of whiskey, which was sold at a Sotheby's auction in 2012.
+This whiskey is the holy grail of whiskies and has the warm flavors of wood smoke, green apple, raisin, and cinnamon.
 There were seven barrels that made up this whiskey and these seven were chosen from 200,000 original barrels of whiskey that ranged in age from 25 -75 years old.
 The whiskey was placed in a bottle that was hand blown.
 When it was being made, 40 bottles were destroyed due to imperfections.
 When they got it right, the whiskey and its bottle were deemed perfect.
-The “Constantine” decanter it sits in, was given its name after the Roman emperor of the same name.
+The "Constantine" decanter it sits in, was given its name after the Roman emperor of the same name.
 This whiskey sold for $628,205 at the auction as is the most expensive ever recorded in the history of whiskey.

 So there you have it - the most expensive whiskey bottles ever.
 Would you ever purchase one?
 If whiskey is your preferred beverage, consider saving up for a taste from one of these someday!
 And even if whiskey is not your preferred beverage, there are several fascinating facts about whiskey that are worth learning.
 Who knows, it could be an excellent conversation starter you need one day when chatting over a few drinks.

 Along with drinking expensive whiskey often comes other expensive hobbies, such as traveling to expensive places, owning expensive vehicles, and even dressing in expensive clothes.
 All of these things are an individuals prerogative, so no judgment whatsoever on your choice!
 But one thing is for certain: if you have the chance to taste the most expensive whiskey ever made, don't pass up the opportunity.